 - What are the terms for paying a deposit, cancelling, and refunding?

-- Do you need rooms or will an open space work?
+- Do you need a banquet room or will an open space work?

 These are only some of the factors to take into account when searching for a location for the event.
 Remember that a large portion of the budget goes on this component, which is why you need to be wise in setting your priorities before booking a place.

 Step 4: Finding vendors and suppliers

 Third-party vendors will take some of the work off your hands when you are planning for an event.
-But certain suppliers, especially the wedding catering services, need to be carefully selected.
+But certain suppliers, especially the full service catering services that will provide the wedding catering, need to be carefully selected.
 Sample as many tasting menus as you can and check the catering service’s availability.
 Be sure that you are not competing with another event on the same date.